Underbank: Landmarks

-The Underbank contains many historic listed buildings, such as the remnants of the medieval town wall, the Tudor Underbank Hall and the Three Shires Hall, and several Victorian buildings.
+The Underbank contains many historic listed buildings, including the remnants of the medieval town wall, the Tudor Underbank Hall and Three Shires Hall, and a number of Victorian buildings.

 In popular culture

-The Underbank was used as a filming location for the 2019 BBC sitcom Scarborough, for the Geraldine's of Scarborough hair salon.
+The Underbank was used as a filming location for the 2019 BBC One television sitcom Scarborough, for the Geraldine's of Scarborough hair salon.

-The 2020 Netflix thriller The Stranger also featured the Underbank.
+The 2020 Netflix eight-part mystery thriller television series The Stranger also featured the Underbank.